 - ensuring use of end to end encrypted platforms

-Chat and IM sessions are different to texting via a mobile phone.
+Chat and instant messaging sessions are different to texting via a mobile phone.
 They can be secure and private if set up via a platform offering appropriate security and privacy.
-If you do not have appropriate training, experience and supervision, we recommend you consider the use of chat or IM carefully.
-Therapists working using chat or IM within organisations will be supported by appropriate guidelines, protocols and clinical supervision.
+If you do not have appropriate training, experience and supervision, we recommend you consider the use of chat or instant messaging carefully.
+Therapists working using chat or instant messaging within organisations will be supported by appropriate guidelines, protocols and clinical supervision.

 Remote safeguarding considerations